ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

   </StackLayout>
 ```

 This will be the container where all of the child controls will go.
-Notice that we specified the children should have no space in between them.

 Next, let's add a Button that has a binding to the **LoadAttendeesCommand** that we created (see below).
 The command takes the place of a clicked handler and will be executed whenever the user taps the button.